 Typical Ingredients Used to Make Soap

-The following list highlights just a few of the main ingredients found in a typical bar of soap:
+The following list highlights just a few of the main ingredients found in a typical, natural bar of soap:

 - beef tallow